Due to a power outage, the 201 E. Colfax building of CDE will be closed on Monday, Nov. 11.

-Who is classified as a Specialized Service Professional?
+Who is classified as a Special Services Provider?

-In 2012, the State Council for Educator Effectiveness and the Colorado Department of Education formed nine work groups with experts from the field from each professional group (listed above) to make recommendations regarding their evaluation.
+The State Council for Educator Effectiveness and the CDE formed nine work groups with experts from the field from each professional group (listed above) to make recommendations regarding their evaluation.
 Each work group was charged with identifying how their licensed category align to the statewide Quality Standards for teachers and what changes, if any, needed to be made to ensure their evaluations were meaningful and feedback was provided to inform their professional practice.
 Standard and element recommendations for professional practices were made to the State Council for Educator Effectiveness from the work groups and were approved by the State Board of Education in December of 2013.
-For more information, download the fact sheet on specialized service professionals.
-To view the state model evaluation rubrics for specialized service professionals, click here.
+For more information, download the fact sheet on special services providers.
+View the state model evaluation rubrics for special services providers.